nwrkbiz/static-build/README.md

 ### Needed Debian packages

-flex, pkg-config, build-essential, cmake, meson, mingw-w64, gfortran-mingw-w64, ... (and maybe more?)
+gperf, flex, pkg-config, build-essential, cmake, meson, mingw-w64, gfortran-mingw-w64, ... (and maybe more?)

 ### About